Szyntos/ElevatorSim/README.md

 # ElevatorSim

 Elevator Simulation done in Java 16.
 Uses Java Processing library (v.
 3.3.7) for the visualisation and Maven for the dependencies.
+The code was tested on Windows machines, there may be some problems with the Processing library when running on macOS.

 ## User Manual
 1. Running the simulation
-   - to start the simulation simply run Main.java
+   - To start the simulation simply run Main.java
 2. Simulation Controls
    - Simulations Controls are explained in the following picture
    ![Info.jpg](https://raw.githubusercontent.com/Szyntos/ElevatorSim/main/Info.jpg)